 The best way to store granola is in an air-tight container at room temperature.
 Place it preferably in a cupboard or pantry to avoid direct sunlight.

-I like using a canning jar with a metal clamp.
+I like using a canning jar with metal clamps, like the Weck jars in my shop.
 I feel it keeps my granola the freshest longest.

 What to serve Peanut Butter Granola with

-My absolute favorite way to eat this granola is with banana, peeled clementines (peeled out of their skin, not just their peel), some strawberries and then pour milk over everything.
+My absolute favorite way to eat this granola is with plain yogurt and berries or with banana, peeled clementines (peeled out of their skin, not just their peel), some strawberries, and then pour milk over everything.

 I also love snacking on it just like popcorn when I watch a movie.
 YUMMY!